 - With an Orthopaedic Residency at Yale comes the reputation and commitment to producing quality residents prepared to be leaders in the field of Orthopedics

 Core Curriculum: Monday through Wednesday - 6:30 to 7:30 A.M.

 This comprehensive two-year curriculum serves as the cornerstone of our residency’s didactic education.
 It is composed of lectures and conferences that review all basic and clinical science topics in orthopaedic surgery.
 These are given primarily by attendings, with a resident assigned to prepare questions to accompany each lecture.
+Every Tuesday an OITE (Orthopaedic In Training Exam) oriented lecture is delivered by a chief resident in an effort to focus on the facts salient to the test.
 Every other Wednesday is Bone Board.
 This is weekly lecture is delivered by the current Trauma Chief and supplemented by the attending trauma surgeons.
 This conference is a very interactive and educational presentation with a focus on fracture assessment, management and follow-up care.
 All lectures are broadcast online so residents not on the main campus (e.g. VA and HSR) may participate in the lecture.

 Grand Rounds - Resident Lecture: Friday - 7 to 8 A.M. - Grand Rounds: Friday 8 - 9 A.M.